maximilian-sprengholz/fem-lit-review/docs/appendix.md

 ![Nativity and gender gaps in unemployment rates by country, 2019](){#fig:dd_2019_unemp class="dummy"}

 <p class="fignote">
 The unemployment rate represents a share of the population active on the labor market.
 Immigrants include all immigrants for which there is data available, irrespective of origin.
 Age 15-64.
 Markers represent the values obtained by subtracting the comparison group value from the value for immigrant women.
-The grey area marks countries that make up southern Europe (SE) according to our definition.
+The dashed vertical lines separate northern-western Europe (NWE) on the left, southern Europe (SE) in the center, and central and eastern Europe (CEE) on the right.
 Lighter shades of markers represent the Eurostat flag 'low reliability'.<br />
 Source: [Eurostat](https://ec.europa.eu/eurostat/web/products-datasets/product?code=lfsa_urgacob)
 </p>
 </div>